New telemedicine service The Cusp rolls out at-home hormone test for women to predict menopause – TechCrunch

 The Cusp charges an initial $210 for tests and the first three months of care and then an additional monthly fee of $72 per month.

-“Being able to provide these personalized solutions that involve proprietary technologies.
-We would love to get into newer treatments… once we get a few zeros to our member number… there’s an initial advantage that we have in terms of the integration we’ve already done and the advantages that we have,” said Sittler.
+“Being able to provide these personalized solutions that involve proprietary technologies… we would love to get into newer treatments… once we get a few zeros to our member number… there’s an initial advantage that we have in terms of the integration we’ve already done and the advantages that we have,” said Sittler.